 You can visit the Lincoln Memorial and the Reflecting Pool in one trip, as the waters are located at the steps of the memorial.
 An iconic image of Washington, the monument hosts 24 million visitors each year.

 Away from the National Mall, there is a burgeoning craft brew scene in Washington D.C.
-Visit Bluejacket Brewery, DC Brau Brewing Company, 3 Stars Brewing Company and Atlas Brew Works for flights of cold beer.
+Visit Bluejacket Brewery, DC Brau Brewing Company, 3 Stars Brewing Company, Atlas Brew Works, or Right Proper for flights of cold beer.

 Seventeen acres overlooking the Potamac River is home to a living memorial to President Kennedy.
 This is the nation's busiest arts facility.
 Enjoy performances by the National Symphony Orchestra and the Washington National Opera.